aroja3/aroja3.github.io/index.md

 ## Hey!
 Welcome to my Blog!

-I am a Professor at The University of Queensland and I have many AI research projects underway and lots of opportunities for PhD studies.
-I have recently started to use fastai and the purpose of this blog is simply to document my journey.
+I am a 6th Year Student at The University of Queensland studying Bachelor of Engineering and Bachelor of Computer Science.
+I am currently taking ELEC4630 as an Elective expanding my knowledge and interest areas in the field of Image Processing and Comptuer Vision.
+Thourgh this blog I hope to recount of my journey into Assignment 3 and document my learning on FastAI.
+So, Welcome to my Blog!

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:

 ![Image description](images/Alan-Photo-New.png)

-## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+## Recent Blogs